Down for the Count and COVID-19

 What does the future look like for Down for the Count?

-However, we are aware that many of the arts organisations we perform for (theatres, jazz clubs, festivals and dance organisations) are in a perilous financial situation.
+We are aware that many of the arts organisations we perform for (theatres, jazz clubs, festivals and dance organisations) are in a perilous financial situation and some have not been as fortunate as us to receive government support.
 We would urge you to do what you can to support your local venues to ensure they still exist after the current crisis is over - such as writing to your MP to ask them to support local arts organisations, and buying tickets for as many future shows as you can to support these venues.

 What else have you been up to?